WaterWavesModels/WaterWaves1D.jl/docs/src/how-to.md

 - an array of collocation points and two vectors representing `η(x)` and `v(x)` (in this order);
 - a `mesh` (generated with [`Mesh`](@ref WaterWaves1D.Mesh)) and two vectors representing `η(mesh.x)` and `v(mesh.x)` (in this order).

-Some relevant initial data (e.g. travelling waves) are built-in; see [the index section](index.md#Initial-data).
+Some relevant initial data (e.g. travelling waves) are built-in; see [the library section](library.md#Initial-data).
 You can build your own in the following lines.
 ```julia
 struct Heap <: InitialData
 	η